2014 Taipei Metro attack: Perpetrator

 In elementary school, Cheng threatened to kill classmates over small disagreements.
-In junior high school, he had carried a knife for a month looking for a chance to stab his teacher.
+In junior high school, he carried a knife for a month looking for a chance to stab his teacher.
 In high school, Cheng began blogging about his plans to kill and posted articles about murders.
-He enrolled in the Chung Cheng Institute of Technology in 2011 with the intention of receiving military training, but was expelled two years later.
+He enrolled in the Chung Cheng Institute of Technology in 2011 with the intention of receiving military training but was expelled two years later.
 He then transferred to Tunghai University.
-School officials there had noticed Cheng's startling social media activity and offered him counseling before the incident, but no irregularities were discovered.
+School officials there noticed Cheng's startling social media activity and offered him counseling before the incident, but no irregularities were discovered.
 At the time of the attack, Cheng lived in the Banqiao District of New Taipei with his parents and younger brother.

+After graduating from high school, Cheng enrolled in the Department of Power and Systems Engineering at the National Defense University; until June 2013 in the second semester of his sophomore year, when he was reprimanded by the school for failing to obtain more than half of the credits in that semester.
+He dropped out, and in September of the same year, he entered the second year of the Department of Environmental Engineering at Tunghai University, through the transfer exam.
+During the university's winter vacation in 2014, Cheng again applied to transfer to another school.
+He aimed to transfer to the Chinese literature department but failed the exam.
+Cheng's parents told the police that he had a lively personality in high school, and his personality changed after he dropped out of National Defense University.

 Aftermath

 When the subway train arrived at Jiangzicui Station, a single suspected assailant was subdued by passengers, police and metro staff and taken to the nearby Haishan police station after a brief standoff.
 Taipei Mayor Hau Lung-pin said police presence on the metro was increased soon after the incident and added that he was requesting reinforcements from the National Police Agency.

 On 22 May, the suspect was taken to the New Taipei District Prosecutors Office for questioning.
 A prosecutor applied to detain him in the New Taipei District Court, which was approved by a judge around 6:20 am.
 He was detained in the Taipei Detention Center located in Tucheng District, with an inmate number of 1892.

 Trainset number 117/118, which was the setting of the stabbing attack, was temporarily withdrawn from service after arrival at Jiangzicui Station and underwent disinfection and change of seats.
 It was then renumbered 175/176 (173/174 was avoided as "一七三，一七四" (pinyin: yīqīsān, yīqīsì) sounds like "一起殺，一起死" (yīqǐ shā, yīqǐ sǐ), which literally means "kill together, die together") and returned to service in May 2015.